I challenge each of you to rise up early, a great while before the day, to spend time with God. Enjoy your coffee with prayer and Bible study.

 David made it a point to pray in the morning.
 He did this because he wanted to honor God at the beginning of his day, and set the tone for an entire day dedicated unto God.

 I am an early riser (not as early as my hubby who is always up before 4:00 am) but I am awake before daybreak.
 I love the early morning.
-I thoroughly enjoy going to feed the horses at sunrise no matter how cold it is (well, okay, sometimes I’m not so chipper about going out when it’s 20 below).
+I thoroughly enjoy going outside to let the dogs out.
+God makes a masterpiece in the sky every morning!

 Every day I am thrilled by the sight of the early morning hazy sky.
-I love the farm sounds that greet me—several birds, cats, dogs and the occasional mooing from our neighbor’s dairy cows.
+I love the sounds that greet me—several birds, cats, and sometimes dogs.
 These sights and sounds lead me into a time of praising God.
-By the time I’m back in the house I have spent time with my Father and I am ready for our day.
+By the time I’m back in the house I have spent time with my Father and I am ready for time in His Word.

 Hudson Taylor, the famous missionary to China, had trouble finding time alone with God.
 He began to wake himself up at 2:00 in the morning and using those quiet hours when everyone else slept to commune with God.